 What to Do if You Have Been Sexually Assaulted on Campus

-Campus sexual assault is a serious problem that can happen in a number of different settings.
+Campus sexual assault is a serious problem that can happen in several different settings.
 If you or someone you know has experienced an assault or abuse, no matter what the circumstances, it is never the victim’s fault.

-There is hope and healing ahead, but you may need help getting there.
-The following are a few steps that can provide you with the help and support needed following an assault:
+Hope and healing are ahead, but you may need help getting there.
+Here are a few steps that can provide you with the help and support you need after an assault:

 • Go to a safe place: This is not the time to be alone, as you may need emotional support.
 If there is no one you can go to, call someone to talk to them, no matter how late it is.
 Call 911 or campus authorities if you are in immediate danger.

-• Report the assault to police and campus officials: Report what happened to the authorities, whether or not you plan to file charges.
-We understand that it may be difficult to reach out or speak to someone; however, reporting an assault does not immediately commit you to filing charges, but it does make it easier if you decide to file later.
+• Report the assault to police and campus officials: Reporting an assault does not immediately commit you to filing charges, but it does make it easier if you decide to file later.
 You can have someone go with you or be with you while you make the report.
 If the perpetrator was a campus employee or staff, it is important to report them, as others may have been affected.

 • Consider whether you want to initiate legal action: You have the right to choose whether or not to file charges, and the decision is ultimately up to you.
-Initiating legal action can be a tough process, but in many cases is necessary to bring the perpetrator to justice and to get you what you need for your recovery.
-It’s also ok to reach out to an attorney for initial advice on how to proceed.
+Initiating legal action can be difficult, but it is often necessary to bring the perpetrator to justice and help you recover.
+Contacting an attorney for initial advice on how to proceed is also ok.

 Reach out to us at 619-516-8166 to receive the support and guidance you need.
-Together we can help ensure educational institutions are doing their part to prevent and manage incidents.
+Together, we can help ensure educational institutions do their part to prevent and manage incidents.

 Ready For Your Free Consultation?